ninabarzh/broomstick/content/posts/inductive-brics-superpower.md

 ## Why this could actually happen

 The West, it turns out, is BRICS+’s best recruiting agent.
-Weaponised sanctions against Russia, trade wars with China, and internal financial cliffs within the U.S. all signal to Global South nations that the old order is fragile.
+Weaponised sanctions against Russia, trade wars with China, and internal financial cliffs within the US all signal to Global South nations that the old order is fragile.
 Even those skeptical of BRICS+ begin hedging their bets.

 Historical precedent supports this.
 The 1971 Nixon Shock—ending the gold standard—wasn’t planned as a reinvention of global finance, yet it became one.
 BRICS+ may not intend to replace the dollar, but history has a thing for unintended consequences.